- Provides a sound understanding of environmental issues and practices for consultancy or industry

 - Business Management Options:

 Environmental managers often need a range management skills, such as managing staff, entrepreneurial skills to set up a business, marketing their environmental products, or the successful financial management of a project, department or company.
 The business management modules offered will allow you to develop some of these important management skills.
-Modules available include: Financial Management, Marketing, Entrepreneurship, Managing People, and Management in Practice.
-Management in Practice is a 30 credit module providing an excellent overview if you have no formal business training.
-The other modules are 15 credit modules and will allow the development of specific skills.
+These modules are available in both taught Trimesters, are each worth 15 Credits and include: Financial Management, Marketing, Entrepreneurship, Managing People, and Management in Practice.
+For a full list, please contact the Course Director.

 In this trimester you complete a 60 credit research project, which will require you to research an applied environmental question.
 There is considerable flexibility in subject choice and the project focus will reflect your core interests, and may range from the influence of environmental issues on business decision-making, to monitoring biodiversity.
 This could include industry-based/work placement projects, with our industry partners.